syncfusion-content/fileformat-docs/FileFormat/DocIO/Footnotes and endnotes.md

 {% highlight vbnet %}
 [VB]

-'Create a new Word document
+'Creates a new Word document

 Dim document As New WordDocument()

-'Create a section
+'Creates a section

 Dim section As IWSection = document.AddSection()

-'Add a paragraph to a section
+'Adds a paragraph to a section

 Dim paragraph As IWParagraph = section.AddParagraph()

-'Append the text to paragraph
+'Appends the text to paragraph

 paragraph.AppendText("Working with footnotes")

-'Formatting the text
+'Formats the text

 paragraph.ApplyStyle(BuiltinStyle.Heading1)

-'Add a paragraph to a section
+'Adds a paragraph to a section

 paragraph = section.AddParagraph()

-'Append the footnotes
+'Appends the footnotes

 Dim footnote As WFootnote = DirectCast(paragraph.AppendFootnote(Syncfusion.DocIO.FootnoteType.Footnote), WFootnote)

 Dim separator As WTextBody = document.Footnotes.Separator

-'Replace the default foot note separate by text
+'Replaces the default footnote separated by text

 separator.Paragraphs(0).Text = "Footnote separator"

-'Set the footnote character format
+'Sets the footnote character format

 footnote.MarkerCharacterFormat.SubSuperScript = SubSuperScript.SuperScript